Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with

-In order to understand the problem, I defined a quantity $R_{\mathrm{deform}}(x^{+},x^{-})$, referred to as ``deformation function'', being the ratio of the normalized inclusive $A\!+\!B$ cross section over the single Pomeron one, considering the Pomeron light-cone momentum fractions $x^{\pm}$ as variables.
+In order to understand the problem, I defined a quantity $R_{\mathrm{deform}}(x^{+},x^{-})$, referred to as the ``deformation function'', being the ratio of the normalized inclusive $A\!+\!B$ cross section over the single Pomeron one, considering the Pomeron light-cone momentum fractions $x^{\pm}$ as variables.
 One needs $R_{\mathrm{deform}}(x^{+},x^{-})=1$ in order to validate the AGK theorem, at least in the case $G=G_{\mathrm{QCD}}$.
 But $R_{\mathrm{deform}}$ is far from unity, which is the origin of the violation of AGK.
-I investigated $R_{\mathrm{deform}}$ more in detail, and it was understood that a quantity called \textquotedblleft connection number\textquotedblright{} $N_{\mathrm{conn}}$, which counts the number of Pomerons connected to a given pair $i,j$ of projectile/target nucleons, plays an important role.
+I investigated $R_{\mathrm{deform}}$ more in detail, and it was understood that a quantity called \textquotedblleft connection number\textquotedblright{} $N_{\mathrm{conn}}$, which counts the number of Pomerons connected to a given pair $i,j$ of projectile and target nucleons, plays an important role.
 The bigger $N_{\mathrm{conn}}$, the bigger the number of Pomerons which need to share the given initial energy of the pair, and therefore, with increasing $N_{\mathrm{conn}}$, the deformation function $R_{\mathrm{deform}}$ decreases more and more below unity, at large values of $x^{\pm}$.
 This is unavoidable, and therefore a violation of AGK is unavoidable.
-At least, one could ``quantify the problem'', being able to find a simple parameterization of $R_{\mathrm{deform}}$, for given values of $N_{\mathrm{conn}}$, for all systems and all energies, with tabulated parameters.
+At least, one could ``quantify the problem'', being able to find a simple parametrization of $R_{\mathrm{deform}}$, for given values of $N_{\mathrm{conn}}$, for all systems and all energies, with tabulated parameters.
 So in the following, $R_{\mathrm{deform}}$ could be considered to be known.

-At this point, one realized, that there were two problems: (a) the assumption $G=G_{\mathrm{QCD}}$, making the link between the ``Pomeron approach'' and QCD, seemed to be wrong; (b) saturation was not implemented, which is known since a long time to play an important role.
+At this point, I realized that there were two problems: (a) the assumption $G=G_{\mathrm{QCD}}$, making the link between the ``Pomeron approach'' and QCD, seemed to be wrong; (b) saturation was not implemented, which has been known since a long time to play an important role.
 But fortunately, the two problems are connected, and there is an amazingly simple solution based on saturation scales that solves both problems.
-Instead of the \textquotedblleft naive\textquotedblright{} assumption $G=G_{\mathrm{QCD}}$, one postulated
+Instead of the \textquotedblleft naive\textquotedblright{} assumption $G=G_{\mathrm{QCD}}$, I postulated